Gaurav Kukade

 public E getFirst()

-This method do not accepts an parameter.
+This method does not accept a parameter.

 1